 At the Toastmasters meeting, the table topics master brings table topics for members.
-He/she might develop a theme around a series of questions.
-For example, it can be about colors, or friendships, or sports, or movies, or fiction, or high school locker room, or Halloween … the sky is the limit as to where you can take table topics.
+They might develop a theme around a series of questions.
+For example, it can be about colors, friendships, sports, movies, fiction, high school locker room, or Halloween … the sky is the limit where you can take table topics.

-As a speaker, you have 20-30 seconds to think about your answer.
+You have 20-30 seconds to think about your answer as a speaker.
 Why is that?
 Because that’s all, you got.
-Remember now that with toastmasters, nobody is judging where you are taking it.
-Okay, to be a contrarian, totally okay to have humor in there, bring in a surprise maybe.
+Remember now that with toastmasters, nobody judges where you are taking it.
+Okay, to be a contrarian, totally okay to have humor in there; bring in a surprise, maybe.
 You are talking to your friends, after all.

-Use P.R.E.P technique (Point – Reason – Example – Point)
+Use the P-R-E-P technique (Point – Reason – Example – Point)

 - Make your point.

 - Give your reason for that.

 - Give a few examples from your perspective, experience, and thoughts.

 - Close out the talk by making your point again.